-Our case would ask the Court to declare the current congressional map unlawful under Article I, Sections 1, 2, 3, 20, 25 and 26 of the Pennsylvania Constitution.
+Our case(s) would ask the Court to declare any congressional map unlawful under Article I, Sections 1, 2, 3, 20, 25 and 26 of the Pennsylvania Constitution.
 The congressional map is a result of a system of drawing congressional voting districts in a manner that intentionally favors a minority of Republican citizens over and above the wishes, views, thoughts, and desires of a majority of Democratic citizens of the Commonwealth.
 This problem is compounded by a lax interpretation of rules for drawing Pennsylvania state Senate and House districts in a manner that will ensure a Republican majority in the state House and Senate for the indefinite future.

 Our goal is to help create a set of rules for drawing legislative districts in a fair and non-partisan manner, rooted in Pennsylvania Constitutional law.

 If we take the criteria from the 1911 Reapportionment Act and the PA Constitution and apply those principles to PA’s Congressional districts, an appropriate non-partisan set of districting rules might initially look something like this:

 —Is as equal in population as practicable; and

 —Has no subdividing of any county, city, incorporated town, borough, township or ward, “unless absolutely necessary.”
 (See further below.)

 However, given the tendency of those drafting Congressional districts to use partisan criteria or partisan proxies for the design of districts, some useful additional guidelines to avoid gerrymandered maps might be as follows.
 These guidelines are NOT exhaustive, and additional neutral criteria might be considered.
 In addition, these criteria are based on the assumption that it is legally required to have exactly equal populations in each district (+ or – one person) based on the preceding U.S. Census.